 Gone are the days when we have an entire village to help us raise a child.
 Things are so different now leaving moms feeling like they have to do it all.
 But, you don’t!
-If you don’t have a village, build one!
+If you don’t already have a village of support, build one!

 Here are a few people I recommend you welcome to your village: